For Personal Representatives / Executors

 Do final distribution of estate assets after payment of all court fees, accountant fees, legal fees, etc. if not already paid.

 The lawyers and our staff at Clements Pajak Law Offices have the experience to assist you in all phases of the probate and administration of an estate, preparation of estate tax returns, and trust funding and administration.
 We have knowledge and experience to deal with estate, gift, generation-skipping and related income tax issues.
-We are licensed to practice in all Massachusetts courts, Maine, and the US Tax Court.
+We are licensed to practice in all Massachusetts courts, Maine, US Tax Court and US Supreme Court.
 We have support staff to help us (and you) in handling day to day administrative duties.
 We have the ability and connections to make the life of an Executor, Administrator, Personal Representative, Trustee or other interested party smoother and to ease the administrative burdens of estate and trust administration.

 At Clements Pajak Law Offices, if an authorized fiduciary wishes, we can personally administer the estate or trust bank accounts by bringing all of the cash assets into a bank, set up an estate or trust account(s), and record in that account all items we have received.
 We can pay the appropriate bills from the account.
 This enables us to provide you with a list of all items that we have paid and received, and usually streamlines the preparation of probate or trust accounts.
 We provide this information to you on a mutually agreeable schedule to keep you up to date on all matters in a timely manner.